DaveParr/awesome-climate-data/CONTRIBUTING.md

 ## Feedback

 If you have any ideas about how to improve this project (or the process around it), please let me know.
-You can get me on [twitter](https://twitter.com/DaveParr), or on the [useRs Tackling Climate Change](https://userstackling-uny5880.slack.com/join/shared_invite/zt-fkocefo6-kkRLrPqPI5WQR5P~HLdm9A#/) slack group.
+You can open an [issue on the repo](https://guides.github.com/features/issues/) get me on [twitter](https://twitter.com/DaveParr), or on the [useRs Tackling Climate Change](https://userstackling-uny5880.slack.com/join/shared_invite/zt-fkocefo6-kkRLrPqPI5WQR5P~HLdm9A#/) slack group.